Direxion Daily GOOGL Bear 1X Shares (NASDAQ:GGLS) Sees Significant Growth in Short Interest

-Direxion Daily GOOGL Bear 1X Shares (NASDAQ:GGLS – Get Free Report) saw a large growth in short interest during the month of September.
+Direxion Daily GOOGL Bear 1X Shares (NASDAQ:GGLS – Get Free Report) saw a significant growth in short interest during the month of September.
 As of September 30th, there was short interest totalling 38,000 shares, a growth of 134.6% from the September 15th total of 16,200 shares.
-Based on an average daily volume of 45,700 shares, the short-interest ratio is currently 0.8 days.
+Based on an average daily volume of 45,700 shares, the days-to-cover ratio is currently 0.8 days.

 Direxion Daily GOOGL Bear 1X Shares Cuts Dividend

-The company also recently declared a quarterly dividend, which was paid on Tuesday, October 1st.
-Shareholders of record on Tuesday, September 24th were issued a $0.1237 dividend.
+The business also recently declared a quarterly dividend, which was paid on Tuesday, October 1st.
+Shareholders of record on Tuesday, September 24th were paid a $0.1237 dividend.
+This represents a $0.49 annualized dividend and a yield of 3.44%.
 The ex-dividend date was Tuesday, September 24th.
-This represents a $0.49 annualized dividend and a yield of 3.44%.

 The Direxion Daily GOOGL Bear 1X Shares ETF (GGLS) is an exchange-traded fund that is based on the Alphabet Inc Class A index.
 The fund provides inverse (-1x) exposure, less fees and expenses, to the daily price movement for shares of Google stock.
 GGLS was launched on Sep 7, 2022 and is managed by Direxion.